-Brewing and Beverage Technology (Bachelor of Science)
+Brewing and Beverage Technology

-Language of instruction: German
+Language of Instruction | German |

-Main location: Weihenstephan (Freising)
+Main Location | Weihenstephan (Freising) |

 The first two semesters allow you to acquire a comprehensive and fundamental knowledge of the natural sciences, especially in the fields of mathematics, physics, chemistry and biology.
 You will take the first specialization subject in the Beverage Technology module.

 At the end of your studies, you will apply your knowledge to a scientific problem in an area of your choice and write your Bachelor's thesis on it.
-In addition to your engineering and scientific knowledge, statistical expertise acquired during your Bachelor's degree will help you to evaluate experiments that you have planned and conducted independently.
+In addition to your engineering and scientific knowledge, statistical expertise acquired during your Bachelor's degree will help you evaluate experiments you have planned and conducted independently.

 A further component of your studies is a professional internship.
-Within 6 weeks you will gain first impressions of the working world.
+Within 6 weeks, you will gain first impressions of the working world.

 Interested?
 Take a look at our curriculum.

-Whether in production, analytics or quality assurance, you will know your way around and be well prepared for a leading position in the food and beverage industry.
+Whether in production, analytics, or quality assurance, you will know your way around and be well-prepared for a leading position in the food and beverage industry.

 You will gain knowledge, skills and methodological competence in brewing and beverage technology as well as in engineering and process technology.
-You will be able to produce and test beverages, plan brewery plants, analyze profitability, understand and monitor production processes, ensure product protection, select raw materials, apply fermentation techniques and much more.
+You will be able to produce and test beverages, plan brewery plants, analyze profitability, understand and monitor production processes, ensure product protection, select raw materials, apply fermentation techniques, and much more.

 Completing your Bachelor's thesis demonstrates your ability to plan and carry out research projects as well as structure, present and discuss results.
 You will learn to work scientifically and gain initial laboratory experience.